General Graduation Information

 BOPP serves as the official commencement photographer.
 They work with a company called Grad Images to provide online proofs of the photos.
 A link will be sent to each participating graduate to view and purchase the photos once they are ready.
 Graduates have the option to include an additional email address to receive the link on their commencement registration form.
 You may also search for your name and graduation year on their website to find your photos.

-Diplomas are typically mailed approximately 8 weeks after the official graduation date (after final grades have been submitted and degrees have been conferred).
+Diplomas are not distributed at commencement.
+They are typically mailed approximately 8 weeks after the official graduation date (after final grades have been submitted and degrees have been conferred).
 It will be mailed to the address you provided on your graduation application.

 All UT graduates automatically become members of the Alumni Association when they graduate.
 Visit the New Grads and Alumni Association websites to learn more about requesting a digital alumni card, updating your contact information, and receiving all of the great benefits for which UT graduates are eligible.